Additional packages

 # 3. Do not overwrite existing packages from the system

 Some third party repositories - including CentOS repositories and EPEL - contain packages that have a higher version number than ours.

 yum will tend to want to install them over our packages.
-Always check that it is not trying to overwrite on of our packages.
+Always check that it is not trying to overwrite one of our installed packages.

 # 4. Keep your dom0 minimal

-The controller domain is not an all-purpose linux system.
+The controller domain is not an all-purpose Linux system.
 It must remain minimal to do what it is meant to do efficiently, and also to ensure that every component installed receives relevant security fixes.

 - Avoid CPU or RAM-intensive programs